Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Experimental Results and Analysis

 \subsubsection{Visual Analysis on LSRW Dataset}

-To evaluate the generalization ability by visual analysis, we compare the visual results of each method on LSRW \cite{Dataset-LSRW} dataset in Fig.\ref{fig10}.
-We see that: 1) when input image is not very dark, zero-reference methods tend to produce overexposure enhanced images; 2) owing to the simple and straightforward training process, our NoiSER has a powerful generalization ability.
-From the comparison of the local details in Fig.\ref{fig10}, it is clear that NoiSER recovers the texture of the images more accurately and gets better visual effect.
+To evaluate the generalization ability by visual analysis, we compare the visual results of each method on LSRW \cite{Dataset-LSRW} dataset in Fig.\ref{fig:VisualLSRWHuawei} and Fig.\ref{fig:VisualLSRWNikon}.
+We can see that: 1) when the input image is not very dark, all the zero-reference methods tend to produce overexposure enhanced images, which highlights the stringency of the task-related methods to training data; 2) owing to the simple and straightforward training process, our NoiSER has a powerful generalization ability.
+From the comparison of the local details in Fig.\ref{fig:VisualLSRWHuawei} and Fig.\ref{fig:VisualLSRWNikon}, it is clear that our NoiSER can recover the texture of the images more accurately and get better visual effects.